 | Restaurants | 2-6% | 8%+ |

-The confusion between markup and margin is one of the most common pricing mistakes businesses make, yet understanding the difference is crucial for proper financial planning and pricing strategies.
+The confusion between markup and margin is one of the most common pricing mistakes businesses make, yet understanding the difference is needed for proper financial planning and pricing strategies.
 While both measure the relationship between cost and selling price, they approach it from different perspectives and yield different results.

 Markup is calculated based on cost (how much you add to cost), while margin is calculated based on selling price (what percentage of the sale is profit).
 This distinction becomes critical when setting prices, calculating break-even points, and comparing profitability across products or time periods.